Form I-485 Instructions: Adjustment of Status

 Eligibility for Lawful Permanent Residence

-Not every immigrant is eligible to apply for a Green Card or Lawful Permanent Residence using Form I-485; only a limited number of people have this opportunity.
-To be eligible to apply for a green card, they must be able to apply for the change in status while living in the U.S. and without leaving to return home for a consular interview.
-They must also meet one of the following eligibility requirements:
+Not every immigrant is eligible to apply for a Green Card or to submit the Application to Register Permanent Residence using Form I-485; only a limited number of people have this opportunity.
+To be eligible to apply for a green card, they must be able to apply for the change in status while living in the United States and without leaving to return home for a consular interview.
+They must also meet one of the following eligibility requirements.

 - Family relationship approved through Form I-130,